foxpass/foxpass-ipsec-vpn/README.md

     "mfa_type": "duo_OR_okta",
     "duo_config": {"api_host": "API_HOST_FROM_DUO", "skey": "SKEY_FROM_DUO", "ikey": "IKEY_FROM_DUO"},
     "okta_config": {"hostname": "OKTA_HOSTNAME", "apikey": "OKTA_APIKEY"},
-    "require_groups": ["group_1", "group_2", "etc. <- optionally requires user to be a member of one of the listed groups"] }
+    "require_groups": ["group_1", "group_2"] <- optionally requires user to be a member of one of the listed groups }
    ```